 If the applesauce is too thick, you can always stir in some water, a little at a time, to make it less chunky.
-It all depends on your personal taste.
+It all depends on your personal taste and what kind of texture you prefer in your apple sauce.
 I prefer a thicker applesauce.

 This applesauce is wonderful when it is still warm.
-It would make a fabulous topping for vanilla ice cream.
-You can also store any remaining applesauce in a sealed container in the refrigerator for 7 days.
+It also make a fabulous topping for vanilla ice cream.

 - 10 apples peeled, cored, and sliced (we used Fuji apples, but other varieties will work as well)